Anello-Photonics/docs-A1/docs/fw_upgrade.rst

     1. ./crossplatform_bootloader_windows_x86_release START TC36X 6 <data port #> 115200 0 0 0 0
         a.
 E.g. if the data port is COM8, you would enter 8 for <data port #>
-        b.
-For the X3, the "data" port is the RS-422 port
     2. ./crossplatform_bootloader_windows_x86_release PROGRAM <hex file path>
     3. ./crossplatform_bootloader_windows_x86_release END